au-ts/lionsos.org/content/docs/examples/firewall/_index.md

 virtualiser](#firewall-network-components) to receive buffers from the router, and return them back to the [firewall receive virtualiser](#firewall-network-components) upon transmission.
-Firewall queues, along with all the following queues, do not use a signaling protocol to determine when to signal, and instead components signal their neighbour every time a batch of buffers has been enqueued.
+Firewall queues, along with all the following queues, do not use a signalling protocol to determine when to signal, and instead components signal their neighbour every time a batch of buffers has been enqueued.